-"Utter lie.
-Given Shawmac's frequenty and well-publicized tirades against the office and person of the Secretary General, it hardly seems likely that we would attempt to retain him to write speeches for the Secretary General...
-You in the back.
+"UTTER LIE.
+Given Shawmac's frequent and well-publicized tirades against the office and person of the Secretary General, it hardly seems likely that we would attempt to retain him to write speeches for the Secretary General....you in the back.
 What's that?
 Oh.
 Yes.
 The Prosecutor General likely will try to have him executed for publishing that Black Box listing.
-So he couldn't write for us anyway."
+So he couldn't write for us anyway." -Michaud Delancie, press conference, December 2, 2076 THE PKF DID not believe her story.

--Michaud Delancie,

-press conference,

-December 2, 2076

--1-

-The PKF did not believe her story.
 Denice had never expected them to.

 But it made for excellent propaganda, and she pointed it out to them.
 She had learned that much from Ripper, that a thing need not be true if it could be made to seem so.
 They gave her the six million and made her famous.
-She was the woman whose loyalty to the Unification had been stronger than the ties of nationalism, a woman who had understood herself a citizen of the world.
-When it was over, she was, next to Secretary General Eddore himself, one of the most admired and hated human beings in the system.
-The Peaceforcers executed Robinette Cabot, the man who had introduced himself to Denice as Doctor Derek, on August 12, 2076.
-He was the 4,408th American executed since the end of the rebellion.
-They released video of his execution to the Boards, as they had released video of the executions of 4,407 others; Rebs and Claw and even a few innocents wrongly accused.
+She was the woman whose loyalty to the Unification had been stronger than the ties of nationalism; a woman who had understood herself a citizen of the world.
+When it was over, she was, next to Secretary General Eddore himself, one of the most admired and hated human beings on the face of the planet.
+THE PEACEFORCERS executed Robinette Cabot, the man who had introduced himself to Denice as Doctor Derek, on August 12, 2076.
+He was the four thousand, four hundred and eighth American executed since the end of the rebellion.
+They released video of his execution to the Boards, as they had released video of the executions of four thousand, four hundred and seven others; Rebs and Claw and even a few innocents wrongly accused.
 Denice had followed Cabot's case without intervening; she had not dared, not in his case or those of any of the others she recognized from her times in Iowa and Santa Monica.
 She watched him die, standing in front of a PKF firing squad, wondering why he hadn't used his knowledge of her to save his life.
 Perhaps he had tried, and they'd executed him anyway, to avoid warning her.
-The thought made the skin crawl on the back of her neck, but there was nothing at all she could do about it.
-They sat out on the patio, at Ripper's beachfront house in Hawaii, early on the morning of December 15, and watched the returns come in.
-An exercise in futility, Ripper muttered at one point, and with justification; they were going to lose and they had known it for the last month.
-At lunchtime Ripper ushered his aides outside and sat alone with Denice.
-Balloting was less than four hours under way, with over twenty left to go: nonetheless the results were clear."
-Command, main off."
-Ripper turned away from the large holofield as it vanished.
-"He's the man who held the Unification together, and he's running fifty-five percent I'm somewhere around thirty-two."
+The thought made the skin crawl on the back of her neck.
+THEY SAT OUT on the patio, at Ripper's beach front house in Hawaii, early on the morning of December 15, and watched the returns come in.
+An exercise in futility, Ripper muttered at one point-with justification; they were going to lose and they had known it for a month.
+At lunch time Ripper ushered his aides outside and sat alone with Denice.
+Balloting was less than four hours underway, with over twenty left to go: nonetheless the results were clear.
+"Command, main off."
+Ripper turned away from the large holo field as it vanished.
+"He's the man who held the Unification together, and he's running fifty-five percent.
+I'm somewhere around thirty-two."
 In a matter-of-fact tone, Ripper said, "We're not even going to get a second ballot."
 He sighed, rubbing his temples.
 "If only Japan hadn't fought so well."
 Denice and Ripper ate lunch together quietly, sitting together in the large, empty dining room.
 The quiet babble of the newsdancers was barely audible in the background.
 When lunch was over Douglass went outside and sat on the balcony overlooking the bay.

 Denice turned the smaller holos off and joined him.